PGMacDesign/PGMacTips/README.md

 	Suggestion: add 'tools:replace="android:value"' to <meta-data> element at AndroidManifest.xml:26:9-28:38 to override.
 ```

+Or an error indicating that "Multiple dex files define...".

 Or something along those lines.
 If you do, simply add this line of code to your build.gradle file underneath the Android Tag

 ```java